DeanoBurrito/northport/docs/Roadmap.md

     - [ ] Terminal emulator.
     - [ ] ELF library (move existing stuff from syslib).
     - [ ] Dynamic linker.
+        - [ ] Force np-syscall to be a dynamic library, so the latest API is always used.